-- 1. evidence that certificates required by the Annex are missing or clearly invalid; - 2. evidence that documents required by the Annex are missing or clearly invalid; - 3. the absence or malfunctioning of equipment or arrangements specified in the certificates or documents; - 4. the presence of equipment or arrangements not specified in the certificates or documents; - 5. evidence from the PSCO's general impressions or observations that serious deficiencies exist in the equipment or arrangements specified in the certificates or documents; - 6. information or evidence that the master or crew are not familiar with essential shipboard operations relating to the prevention of air pollution, or that such operations have not been carried out: - 7. evidence of inconsistency between information in the bunker delivery note and paragraph 2.3 of the Supplement to the IAPP certificate; - 8. evidence that an equivalent means has not been used as required; or - 9. evidence, for example by fuel calculators, that the quantity of bunkered compliant fuel oil is inconsistent, delivered to and/or used on board the ship does not comply with the ship's voyage plan; and - 10. receipt of a report or complaint containing information that the ship appears to be non-compliant including but not limited to information from remote sensing surveillance of SOx emissions or portable fuel oil sulphur content measurement devices indicating that a ship appears to use non-compliant fuel while in operation/underway; - 11. evidence that the tier and/or on/off status of applicable installed marine diesel engines has not been maintained correctly or as required; - 12. receipt of a report or complaint containing information that one or more of the installed marine diesel engines has not been operated in accordance with the provisions of the respective Technical File or the requirements relevant to a particular NOx Tier III emission control area; and - 13.
+- the presence of equipment or arrangements not specified in the certificates or documents; - evidence from the PSCO's general impressions or observations that serious deficiencies exist in the equipment or arrangements specified in the certificates or documents; - 6. information or evidence that the master or crew are not familiar with essential shipboard operations relating to the prevention of air pollution, or that such operations have not been carried out; - 7. evidence of inconsistency between information in the bunker delivery note and paragraph 2.3 of the Supplement to the IAPP certificate; - 8. evidence that an equivalent means has not been used as required; or - evidence, for example by fuel calculators, that the quantity of bunkered compliant fuel oil is inconsistent, delivered to and/or used on board the ship does not comply with the ship's voyage plan; and - 10. receipt of a report or complaint containing information that the ship appears to be non- compliant including but not limited to information from remote sensing surveillance of SOx emissions or portable fuel oil sulphur content measurement devices indicating that a ship appears to use non-compliant fuel while in operation/underway; - 11. evidence that the tier and/or on/off status of applicable installed marine diesel engines has not been maintained correctly or as required; - 12. receipt of a report or complaint containing information that one or more of the installed marine diesel engines has not been operated in accordance with the provisions of the respective Technical File or the requirements relevant to a particular NOx Tier III emission control area; and - 13.
 Receipt of a report or complaint containing information that the conditions attached to an exemption granted under regulation VI/13.5.4 have not been complied with.

 2.4.
-More Detailed Inspection
+More DetailedInspection